Gotta love a good series. New and old, I binge watch so many that I would drown if they were made of water. Here's a bunch I love.

 First Aired August 2017

-In days such as these, people blowing up things and shooting at people is somewhat common place.
+On days such as these, people blowing up things and shooting at people is somewhat commonplace.
 The word terrorist gets used so often now that it's not unexpected to hear it in the news more than once a week.
 It's a scary world sometimes.

-This series first showed on The Discovery Channel.
-It’s a play-by-play of events of Unabomber Ted Kaczynski (played by Paul Bettany.)
-FBI Agent 'Fitz' (played by the illustrious Sam Worthington) is a well-known FBI pro-filer who’s a technical adviser, among other projects, for the show Criminal Minds.
+This series was first shown on The Discovery Channel.
+It’s a play-by-play of events of Unabomber Ted Kaczynski (played by Paul Bettany).
+FBI Agent 'Fitz' (played by the illustrious Sam Worthington) is a well-known FBI profiler who’s a technical adviser, among other projects, for the show Criminal Minds.
 So if you want to see how a real behavioural analyst behaves and compare it to Holden, Bill and Wendy in Mindhunter, it could be a good place to start.

-The term Unabomber got coined because Kaczynski was a bomber of University and Airlines.
+The term Unabomber got coined because Kaczynski was a bomber of universities and airlines.
 Horrible stuff.
 More horrible was that this guy targeted people involved with modern technology.
 In this series, you get to find out what makes him tick.
 If you find that sort of thing interesting, then this will be an insightful series to watch.

 This show is unique to The Discovery Channel due to the scripted nature of the docudrama and is a first for them.
 It’s now appeared on Netflix too.

-Manhunt is an anthology and although no official nod has been given for a second season, the show runner and executive producer Greg Yaitanes, has excitedly offered some options for where it may go next.
-Some 90's crimes stories they have to choose from in an interview include; Waco, Oklahoma, Menendez, OJ Simpson and Jon Benet Ramsey.
+Manhunt is an anthology and although no official nod has been given for a second season, the showrunner and executive producer Greg Yaitanes, has excitedly offered some options for where it may go next.
+Some 1990s crime stories they have to choose from in an interview include Waco, Oklahoma, Menendez, OJ Simpson and Jon Benet Ramsey.

-Waco has just premiered Netflix, so be sure to check it out too.
+Waco has just premiered on Netflix, so be sure to check it out too.